-As of April 1, 2022, DoubleU Games holds approximately 67.1% of our shares.
+As of the date of this annual report, DoubleU Games holds approximately 67.1% of our shares.
 We have not entered into any voting agreement with DoubleU Games with respect to its voting of our shares in the future.
 Consequently, DoubleU Games, as our major shareholder, is able to exercise voting control over most decisions upon which shareholders are entitled to vote.